 ADA Curb Ramp Initiative

 There is a Wisconsin Department of Transportation (WisDOT) statewide initiative and transition plan to bring existing curb ramps on state facilities into compliance with standards outlined in the Americans with Disabilities Act (ADA).
 Below is a list of curb ramp upgrade projects planned for WisDOT's Northeast Region.
-These projects are needed because most of the existing curb ramps within the project limits do not meet current ADA standards.
+These projects are needed because most existing curb ramps within the project limits do not meet current ADA standards.

-Overview
+General Overview

 A curb ramp is a sloping pedestrian way, intended for pedestrian traffic, which provides access between a pedestrian walkway to a surface located above or below an adjacent curb face.
 Curb ramps are built on all public roadway facilities to provide access for all pedestrians including those with physical and visual disabilities.
 Curb ramps are sometimes referred to as “curb cuts”.
 Below are sample images of curb ramps: